-Note: T&E analysis which uses e-ammonia as a "placeholder" for calculations.
-This does not prejudge other e-fuels uptake by ships.
-Analysis assumes no regulatory-driven energy efficiency gains by the sector until 2050 and full shore-side electricity use by all vessels at berth.
+Note: T&E analysis which uses e-ammonia as a basis for calculations.
+This does not prejudge other e-fuels being used by ships.
+E-ammonia is rather a "placeholder" for estimations.
 Energy density of e-ammonia: 18.6Mj/kg.
-Source: Decarbonising European Shipping Technological, operational, and legislative roadmap, T&E, 2021.
+Source: Decarbonising European Shipping Technological, operational, and legislative roadmap, T&E, 2021